Nonlinear microtearing modes in MAST and their stochastic layer formation: Nonlinear simulation results and saturation mechanism

 \section{Nonlinear simulation results and saturation mechanism}

-We present here the results of a nonlinear simulation scan carried out by using CGYRO.
-These nonlinear simulations are computationally quite expensive since a high numerical resolution is required to properly resolve the MTM instability, especially in the radial direction (see table~\ref{tab:resolution_nl}).
+We present here the results of the first nonlinear simulations of MTM turbulence carried out in a MAST case.
+The simulations are performed using CGYRO at the radial surface located at $r/a=0.5$.
+Nonlinear simulations are carried out without equilibrium $\mathbf{E}\times\mathbf{B}$ flow shear, whose effect is investigated in Ref.~\cite{patel2023a}, which shows that it has a relatively weak effect on the saturated heat flux value in this MAST reference case.
+We note that these nonlinear simulations are computationally quite expensive since a high numerical resolution is required to properly resolve the MTM instability, especially in the radial direction (see table~\ref{tab:resolution_nl}).
+The simulation with the highest numerical resolution considered in this work required approximately $10^5$ CPU-hours on the ARCHER2 supercomputer (Edinburgh, United Kingdom).